-The Trenholm State Community College does not have a police department.
-The college contracts unarmed, non-sworn security to work both campuses.
-Security will be provided anytime the college is open for business.
-The security officers can be identified by their uniform which consists of a blue shirt with DTA logo on left sleeve and black pants with yellow stripe.
+Trenholm State Community College does not have a police department.
+However, the college contracts unarmed, non-sworn security to work both campuses.
+Security is provided anytime the college is open for business.
+The security officers are identified by their uniform which consists of a navy shirt with DTA on the sleeve and navy paints.